clopca/cdk-vpclattice-alpha/doubts.md

+# VPC Lattice Service Team Doubts

-Doubts to Service Team of VPC Lattice.
+**Doubts to Service Team of VPC Lattice.**

 1. Is it better in ServiceNetwork for example to have methods in the IServiceNetwork interface and allow them if the serviceNetwork is created and throwing an error if it is imported?
-    Or is it beeter to only have the methods in the ServiceNetwork class and not in the interface?
+    Or is it better to only have the methods in the ServiceNetwork class and not in the interface?

 public share(props: ShareServiceNetworkProps): void {
 if (this.imported) {